FINE ART INVESTMENTS SINCE 1978

 Image size: 5.5" x 3.5"

-(Calvinist) parents in Tours, France, where his father had moved from Germany.
-His father was a tailor, and Bosse's work always depicted clothes in loving
+parents in Tours, France, where his father had moved from Germany.
+His father was a tailor, and Bosse's work always depicted clothes in loving detail.
+He married

-of the etched line, whilst certainly exploiting to the full the speed of the technique.
-Like most etchers, he frequently used engraving on a plate in addition
+etched line, whilst certainly exploiting to the full the speed of the technique.
+Like most etchers, he frequently used engraving on a plate in addition to etching, but